-Although DPS is not accepting applications for Dispensing Organizations at this time, it is important to be aware of the various requirements for licensure and registration, the expensive, corresponding fees, and the ongoing requirements to remain compliant in Texas’s evolving medical marijuana program.
-Click here for further guidance on DPS’ rules regarding Dispensing Organizations.
+Although DPS is not accepting applications for dispensing organizations at this time, it is important to be aware of the various requirements for licensure and registration, the high entry fee costs, and the ongoing compliance requirements in Texas’s evolving medical marijuana program.